-Completion of the facility is expected in late 2023/early 2024 based on available funding for construction.
+Completion of the facility is expected in the summer of 2024 based on available funding for construction.
 Residential services will be offered 24 hours a day, seven days per week.
 Outpatient services are offered Monday through Friday, including evening sessions.

 - Residents in need: Data gathered by our Regional Mental Health/Substance Use Coalition shows that between March and August 2021, 12,225 Lincoln County residents were screened for substance use disorder, with 1,297 individuals screening positive for drugs, including alcohol, and 886 people were diagnosed with substance use disorder.

 - No residential treatment in Lincoln County: According to the Substance Abuse and Mental Health Services Administration of the U.S. Department of Health & Human Services, Oregon ranks second in the country for substance use disorder, with 18.2% of the population addicted to drugs or alcohol.
 Yet, Oregon ranks 50th in the nation for access to treatment programs.
 Inpatient treatment is a critical first step in the recovery process for many individuals, but there are currently no inpatient services in Lincoln County, and limited outpatient services.

 - Death and overdoses rising: The state’s Chief Medical Examiner, Dr. Sean Hurst, recently testified to the Oregon Legislature that between, 2019 and 2020 alcohol-related deaths in Oregon increased 73% and drug overdoses were up 39%.

 - Economic imperative: According to surgeongeneral.gov, addressing “substance misuse and substance use disorders effectively for all Americans aligns with a strong economic imperative.
 Substance misuse is estimated to cost society $442 billion each year in health care costs, lost productivity, and criminal justice costs.”